apache/couchdb-documentation/src/best-practices/documents.rst

 Approach 1: Single JSON doc
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The above structure is already valid Javascript, and so could be represented in CouchDB just by wrapping it in an object and storing as a single document:
+The above structure is already valid JSON, and so could be represented in CouchDB just by wrapping it in an object and storing as a single document:

 .. code-block:: javascript